jsafe00/find-sg-mrt-station/README.md

 https://github.com/jsafe00/find-sg-mrt-station
 ```

-### If you spot some errors or needs to be updated, please request PR.
+### If you spot errors or needs to be updated, please create PR.
 Thanks.